Hleephilip/OIG/README.md

 ```

-All files are save din `--results_folder` directory:
+All files are saved in `--results_folder` directory:

 ```
 output/test_cat